Risks and Safety

 Strategy-Specific Risks

-The Leveraged glowSOL Recipe helps users boost their staking rewards by borrowing SOL and restaking it into glowSOL, Glow’s staking token.
+The Leveraged glowSOL Vault helps users boost their staking rewards by borrowing SOL and restaking it into glowSOL, Glow’s staking token.
 This strategy carries its own set of risks:

 -